Caramel Sauce No Thermometer Needed

 How can I stop my sugar from burning?

 First, make sure you are using a heavy-bottomed saucepan.
 Then, be sure to stir it constantly while you cook it.
 If it happened once, turn it to medium-low to prevent it from happening again.
 Some stovetops cook hotter than others.
 Use a silicone whisk instead of a spoon for more even stirring.
-You want to ensure you are stirring the entire bottom of the pot so there are no areas left sitting and getting burnt.
+Ensure you are stirring the entire bottom of the pot so there are no areas left sitting and getting burnt.

 Why is my caramel sauce so grainy?